osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

         /cad
 ~~~

-This hierarchy is specially adapted for use as a Gazebo model database by means of the following folders/files:
+This hierarchy is specially adapted for use as a Gazebo-classic model database by means of the following folders/files:

-* **/home/user/catkin_workspace/src** - this is treated as the location of a Gazebo Model Database
+* **/home/user/catkin_workspace/src** - this is treated as the location of a Gazebo-classic Model Database
-* **/MYROBOT_description** - this directory is treated as a single Gazebo model folder
+* **/MYROBOT_description** - this directory is treated as a single Gazebo-classic model folder
-* **model.config** - this is a required configuration file for Gazebo to find this model in its database
+* **model.config** - this is a required configuration file for Gazebo-classic to find this model in its database
 * **MYROBOT.urdf** - this is your robot description file, also used by Rviz, MoveIt!, etc
 * **/meshes** - put your .stl or .dae files in here, just as you would with regular URDFs